 5. Registration of the Name Change

-After meeting all the requirements, the name change is registered.
+After meeting all the requirements, forward the name change for registration with the Principal Registry in Nairobi or the Coast Registry.

 6. Updating Your Official Documents